lillyhewitt/CS1051-Final-Project/README.md

 # Minecraft Mod

 Final Project where we introduce new items in a Minecraft mod for Introduction to Problem Solving and Programming in Python.
+We were able to code in any language and we choose to write our program in Java.

 preproposal: https://github.com/lillyhewitt/CS1051-Final-Project/blob/main/preproposal.md